Information Technology Accessibility (Policy 8140)

 4.1 University Department and Unit Responsibilities

 a.
-Adhere to all processes adopted and implemented by the University, including but not limited to the processes outlined in Appendix A.
+Adhere to all processes adopted and implemented by the University, including but not limited to, the processes outlined in Appendix A of this policy.

-c.
-Develop, purchase, and/or acquire, to the extent feasible, hardware and software products that are fully accessible to people with disabilities.
-The Systems Architectural Review Board (SARB) is available to consult on accessibility standards and requirements.
+b.
+Develop, purchase, and/or acquire, to the extent feasible, hardware and software products that are fully Accessible to people with disabilities.
 It is the University’s responsibility to ensure that products created or purchased from vendors or contractors are considered Accessible Information Technology under this policy.

-e.
+d.
 Designate at least one staff member to act as IT Accessibility Liaison.
-That staff member shall regularly attend accessibility training and/or other educational activities offered by the University and ensure Information Technologies employed in that department or unit are Accessible Information Technologies.
-For current information on IT Accessibility trainings and educational materials, visit https://boisestate.edu/webguide/.
+That staff member must regularly attend accessibility training and/or other educational activities offered by the University and ensure Information Technologies employed in that department or unit are Accessible Information Technologies.
+Departments unable to designate an IT Accessibility Liaison should work with the Associate Vice President and Chief Information Officer who will ensure department and unit compliance with this policy.
+For current information on IT Accessibility trainings and educational materials, visit https://webguide.boisestate.edu/web-accessibility-boise-state/

-4.2 Director of Web Strategy and Chief Information Officer Responsibilities
+4.2 Director of Web Strategy and Associate Vice President and Chief Information Officer Responsibilities

 a.
-Promote awareness of this policy to all members of the University community, particularly those in roles that are responsible for creating, selecting, or maintaining electronic content and applications.
+Promote awareness of this policy to all members of the University community, particularly those in roles responsible for creating, selecting, or maintaining electronic content and applications.

 b.
 Coordinate targeted website accessibility training opportunities for University departments and units to provide support and to enhance compliance with this policy.

 c.
-Continue to offer accessibility training relevant to pedagogical methods through the IDEA shop.
+Continue to offer accessibility training relevant to pedagogical methods through the Instruction Design and Education Assessment (IDEA) shop.

 5. Appendix A: University IT Accessibility Standards and Requirements